franccoina/franccoina/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by starring any of the repositories!

 </div>